SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 If you want to request navigation properties of the created entry on persisting it, use the optional `expand` parameter to do this efficiently in the same batch request as the POST request for entity creation.

 The optional `inactive` parameter determines whether an **inactive** transient context is created.
 Such a context only becomes an *active* transient context on a property update.
-Before that, it is no pending change, i.e. it is not considered by the `hasPendingChanges` API nor can it be deleted with `resetChanges`; the `submitChanges` API will not trigger a creation request for inactive contexts.
+Before that, it is no pending change, i.e. it is not considered by the [`hasPendingChanges`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel%23methods/hasPendingChanges) API nor can it be deleted with `resetChanges`; the `submitChanges` API will not trigger a creation request for inactive contexts.

-*Deep create*, i.e. creation of an entity as a child to a newly created parent entity with one single API call resp. one single request is not supported.
-To achieve this, you may chain two API calls to create parent and child entities with two *sequential* requests, as shown in the following sample, which creates both a sales order and a sales order item:
+*Deep create*, i.e. creation of an entity as a child to a newly created parent entity with one single API call resp. one single request, is not supported.
+To achieve this, you may chain two API calls to create parent and child entities with two *sequential* requests as shown in the following sample, which creates both a sales order and a sales order item:

 > ### Example:
 > Two sequential requests to mimic deep create